 The nut at the top of the unit can be unscrewed and a new seal pressed into the nut.
 The valve spool goes through this seal.
 The springs, spacers, and washers under this nut do not need to be serviced, but must remain in their respective order.
 Reassemble the spool, plug,nut with new seal, and finally thread the adjusting block back on the same number of turns that it took to remove it.
 Jam it with the jam nut or set screw.

 NOTE: If the adjusting nut was loose on the valve spool you will need to set the working pressure.

-Adjust pressure by turning valve stem with allen wrench in hole through spool.
 Screw stem up into block for more pressure and thread it down or out of block for less pressure.
-Do not exceed 300psi or damage to clutch pack will result.
+Do not exceed 300 PSI or you'll damage to clutch pack.
 Jam nut or set screw.
-Stop engine.
-Remove gauge and install plug.
+Stop the engine.
+Remove the gauge and install the plug.

-Note: This information is not meant to replace the use of a service manual.
+Note: None of this information is not meant to replace the use of a service manual.